New government data shows Trump wanted to close the wrong border

 Pence’s press secretary, Alyssa Farah, tweeted, “Fact check…it IS 100% correct that 17,000 adults with criminal records WERE arrested in FY18 at the Southern border, per” Customs and Border Protection and the Department of Homeland Security.

 Border Patrol agents apprehended 6,698 migrants with criminal convictions in the 2018 fiscal year.
 Because most Border Patrol agents are stationed along the southern border, it’s likely that the overwhelming majority of those migrants were crossing into the United States from Mexico.
 (The estimate above of fewer than 9,000 criminals apprehended at the southern border assumes that 100 percent of criminals stopped by Border Patrol agents were coming to the southern border.
 In reality, the figure is almost surely lower, but CBP has not provided actual figures.)
 CBP, however, operates at more than 300 ports of entry all around the country, and its agents have stopped nearly twice as many people with criminal histories as Border Patrol agents have since October 2016.
-Only about 1 in 7 of them were stopped at the southern border.
+Only about 1 in 7 were stopped at the southern border.

 CBP did not provide a breakdown of the crimes of which people blocked at ports of entry were convicted.
 But according to data on CBP’s website, DUIs and immigration violations accounted for 60 percent of convictions among people apprehended by Border Patrol agents last year—a far cry from the violent crimes Trump has suggested immigrants have committed.
 Between October 2018 and March 2019, Border Patrol agents took more than 360,000 people into custody.
 None had been convicted of murder or manslaughter.